alexrkass/aframe-no-click-look-controls/README.md

 * add option to slow down camera rotation as the mouse gets closer to the edge of the canvas

 * write tests

+* add a tiny touch of motion smoothing